 Our solution was to design a glazed and welcoming central hub within the existing courtyard to link the Edwardian Church and a series of halls dating from the 1950s.
 This had the added advantage of creating a new 85m² foyer/meeting area, which can be used for a range of activities.
 Ramps, ambulant steps and a platform lift were introduced, making the buildings fully accessible to everyone.

-Gerald Curtis, Practice Partner for the project, said: “We used glass so that openness and transparency is retained and to make sure that the new structure is less intrusive, visually compatible and subservient to the Edwardian Church.”
+Gerald Curtis, (Practice Partner at the time) for the project, said: “We used glass so that openness and transparency is retained and to make sure that the new structure is less intrusive, visually compatible and subservient to the Edwardian Church.”

 Refurbishment of the existing toilets, kitchen and heating system were carried out at the same time as the extension.